sttp-book/sttp-book/chapters/intelligent-testing/mutation-testing.md

 * The first observation is that a test case can never kill a mutant if it does not cover the statement that changed (also known as the *reachability condition*).
 Based on this observation, we only have to run the test cases that cover the changed statement.
-This reduces the amount of test cases to run and, with that, the execution time.
+This reduces the number of test cases to run and, with that, the execution time.
 Furthermore, once a test case kills a mutant, we do not have to run the other test cases anymore.
 This is because the test suite needs at least one test case that kills the mutant.
 The exact number of test cases killing the mutant does not really matter.